scoconno/scoconno.github.io/mind/dualism/notes.md

 1. There is a thought
 2. Therefore,  I exist

-The Evil Demon certainly cannot deceive us about whether there is thought.
-This argument also avoids begging the question in the way the argument above does.
+The evil demon certainly cannot deceive us about whether there is thought, so we can be certain about the first premise.
+This argument also avoids begging the question in the way the argument above does not.
 However, the argument is invalid.
 We  cannot infer from the fact that there is someone doing P, that we are that person  doing P. Compare:

 1. There is swimming.
 2. Therefore, I am swimming.

 We can infer that someone is *swimming* from the first premise, but we cannot infer that we are the person doing the swimming.
 Similarly, even if we can infer from the fact that a thought  exists that *someone* is thinking, we cannot infer that we are the ones thinking that thought.

+So, the main problem for Descartes is that his argument at most proves that someone exsts, but it does not prove that he is that existing person.

 ### Problems with Causal Interaction

-Descartes claimed that the mind and body causally influence one another.
+While the above objection focused on Descartes' method in arguing for substance dualism, there are independent reasons for thinking that substance dualism is problematic.
+Consider how the mind and body causally influence one another.
 Our decision to throw the ball causes our limbs to move.
 The cat biting our finger causes our mind to feel pain.
 But how does this mental causation work?
 Think of an easy case of causation, say the movement of a pool ball as it is struck by another.
 One pool ball brings about an effect in another pool ball by, in part, touching it.
 Does all causation involve contact?
-Contact requires surfaces, so if causation involves contact, how could the mind, which doesn't have a surface, touch the body which does have a surface?
-Descartes explains in his 6th Meditation as follows:
+Contact requires surfaces, so if causation involves contact, how could the mind, which doesn't have a surface according to Descartes, touch the body that does have a surface?
+Descartes answers in his sixth Meditation as follows:

 > The mind is not immediately affected by all parts of the body, but only by the brain, or perhaps just by one small part of the brain....
 Every time this part of the brain is in a given state, it presents the same signals to the mind, even though the other parts of the body maybe in a different condition at the time....
 For example, when the nerves in the foot are set in motion in a violent and unusual manner, this motion, by way of the spinal cord, reaches the inner parts of the brain, and there gives the mind its signal for having a certain sensation, namely the sensation of a pain as occurring in the foot.
 This stimulates the mind to do its best to get rid of the cause of the pain, which it takes to be harmful to the foot.

-Descartes identifies the pineal gland as the seat of the soul, as that place where the soul and mind directly interact.
-He thinks there are bodily fluids in the nerves.
-He thinks that the gland causes the fluid to move in an appropriate way to transmit the required motion to the rest of the body.
+So, Descartes identifies the pineal gland as the seat of the soul, as that place where the soul and mind directly interact.
+The soul causes the pineal gland to move some bodily fluids in the nerves; the various motions of this fluid apparently cause the bodily parts to then move.
+So, the soul does not direclty cause the hand to move.
+The sould interacts with the pineal gland and it is the pineal gland that directly causes the hand to move.

-But Princess Elisabeth of Bohemia challenged Descartes to explain:
+Princess Elisabeth of Bohemia challenged Descartes to explain:

 > how the mind of a human being, being only a thinking substance, can determine the bodily spirits in producing bodily actions.
 For it appears that all determination of movement is produced by the pushing of the thing being moved, by the manner in which it is pushed by that which moves it, or else by the qualification and figure of the surface of the latter.
 Contact is required for the first two conditions, and extension for the third.
 [But] you entirely exclude the latter from the notion you have of the soul, and the former seems incompatible with an immaterial thing.